AtharvaWaykar/AtmosClock/AtomsClock/README.md

 Error message when inputing invalid city or zip code

-Fixing bug where cities with two words do not work properly
+Fixing bug where cities with two or more words did not work properly

+Fixed bug where midnight refresh did not work